Atlanta Hawks vs Orlando Magic: Final Score Predictions For Tonight's Game

 Our own Rohan Raman broke down the game earlier today:

-"Coming into tonight's game, the Hawks are 5th in the NBA in PPG, 14th in FG%, 15th in 3PA, 18th in 3P%, 3rd in FTA, 26th in turnovers, and 14th in rebounding.
-Per Cleaning the Glass, Atlanta is 15th in points per 100 possessions, 16th in effective field goal percentage, 22nd in turnover percentage, 12th in offensive rebounding percentage, and 9th in free throw rate.
+"In the regular season, the Hawks finished 5th in the NBA in PPG, 14th in FG%, 15th in 3PA, 18th in 3P%, 2nd in FTA, 26th in turnovers, and 14th in rebounding.
+Per Cleaning the Glass, Atlanta is 14th in points per 100 possessions, 15th in effective field goal percentage, 22nd in turnover percentage, 11th in offensive rebounding percentage, and 7th in free throw rate.

-Currently, the Hawks rank 27th in PPG allowed, 29th in field goal percentage allowed, 15th in three-point attempts allowed, and 28th in three-point percentage allowed.
-Per Cleaning the Glass, Atlanta is 19th in points allowed per 100 possessions and 29th in effective field goal percentage allowed.
+The Hawks ranked 27th in PPG allowed, 28th in field goal percentage allowed, 16th in three-point attempts allowed, and 28th in three-point percentage allowed.
+Per Cleaning the Glass, Atlanta is 19th in points allowed per 100 possessions and 28th in effective field goal percentage allowed.

-The absence of Jalen Suggs has further comprised the spacing of an already struggling Orlando offense.
-They're 29th in points per game, 27th in FG%, 23rd in 3PA, 30th in 3P%, 2nd in FTA, 16th in turnovers, and 27th in rebounding.
-Per Cleaning the Glass, Orlando is 27th in points per 100 possessions, 29th in effective field goal percentage, 20th in turnover percentage, 13th in offensive rebounding percentage, and 2nd in free throw rate.
+Orlando's offense has been a work-in-progress for most of the season.
+They finished 28th in points per game, 27th in FG%, 22nd in 3PA, 30th in 3P%, 5th in FTA, 16th in turnovers, and 27th in rebounding.
+Per Cleaning the Glass, Orlando is 26th in points per 100 possessions, 29th in effective field goal percentage, 20th in turnover percentage, 13th in offensive rebounding percentage, and 2nd in free throw rate.

-The Magic are heavily reliant on the strength of their excellent defense.
-They are 1st in PPG allowed, 16th in field goal percentage allowed, 1st in three-point attempts allowed, and 25th in three-point percentage allowed.
-Per Cleaning the Glass, Orlando is 2nd in points allowed per 100 possessions and 12th in effective field goal percentage allowed.
+Fortunately for them, the Magic have an excellent defense to fall back on when their offense is struggling.
+They finished 1st in PPG allowed, 15th in field goal percentage allowed, 1st in three-point attempts allowed, and 20th in three-point percentage allowed.
+Per Cleaning the Glass, Orlando is 2nd in points allowed per 100 possessions and 10th in effective field goal percentage allowed.

-Orlando have home court advantage, four days of extra rest and with a win in six of their last eight games.
-Their most impressive win was a commanding 118-106 win over the same Los Angeles Lakers team that blew the doors off of the Western Conference's top-seeded Oklahoma City Thunder.
-Against the Hawks, they're 1-1 on the season.
-Both of their games against Atlanta were low-scoring affairs where it came down to which team performed better in the clutch.
-In the first game on February 10th, Atlanta outlasted the Magic with a 112-106 win.
-The second game on February 20th broke in Orlando's favor, 114-108, due to a horrid performance from the Hawks offense in the fourth quarter.
-Therefore, it's fair to expect tonight's game will be hotly contested and neither team will be able to definitively take the other out of the game.
-Orlando's offense isn't built for extended streaks of good shooting and the Hawks don't have the defensive personnel to put the Magic away."
+One important key to the Magic's success against Atlanta has been their ability to draw free throws.
+A big part of their recent win over the Hawks was getting 31 free throw attempts to Atlanta's 22.
+A lot of that comes from how difficult it is to stop Paolo Banchero from scoring without fouling.
+Whether it's Mo Gueye, Zaccharie Risacher or someone else, the Hawks are going to have to be very disciplined against Banchero and do everything they can to not make it easy for him.

+Speaking of making things easier for Orlando, the Magic capitalize on offenses that are careless with possession.
+They rank 2nd in the league with a 16.9% turnover percentage.
+Atlanta on the other hand is near the bottom of the league in turnovers, ranking 22nd on offense with a 15.0% turnover percentage per Cleaning the Glass.
+In the first three games against Orlando this season, the Hawks averaged 14.3 turnovers per game, including games where they had 18 and one where they had 16.
+Orlando loves to create chaos with turnovers and the Hawks have to limit that if they want to advance to the playoffs.

 Odds